 2nd Lieutenant, NZ Field Artillery.
 Died January 1917 in France, age 25.
 Son of Robert and Eliza Howe.
 Gilbert also served in Samoa.
 He was a clerk before the war.
 Attended Berhampore School then came to Kilbirnie School 1899-1902 when his family lived at Evan's Bay.
 Gilbert's sisters Ruth and Esther were also at Kilbirnie.

 Capt J S Isherwood

-I have so far been unable to find any information on this man.
 The Roll of Honour in the school hall lists him as JF Isherwood.
-Probably John Frederick Augustus Ramsbottom Isherwood (or Ramsbottom-Isherwood) b 1897, son of Alfred Isherwood, enrolled at Kilbirnie School in 1905 after arriving from Marton.
+Probably John Frederick Augustus Ramsbottom Isherwood (or Ramsbottom-Isherwood) b 1897, son of Alfred John Isherwood, enrolled at Kilbirnie School in 1905 after arriving from Marton.
 This man enrolled in the army as Frederick Isherwood, stating he was born in 1894.
 He was a Private in the Cycle Corps and did not die during the war.
 (He died in 1978 in England).

 John Compton Keasberry (1893-1915)

 Private or Lance Corporal, Wellington Regiment.
 Died April 1915 at Gallipoli age 21.
 Only son of William Henry Keasberry and Mary Ann (nee Compton) of Wellington, Paraparaumu and later Pungarehu in Taranaki.
 Annie and Cecil Ellen Mary Keasberry attended Kilbirnie 1899- 1900.
 John Keasberry was a first cousin of Ian Compton Clark.